 The boreal forest climate is characterized by short summers and long winters with incredibly cold temperatures (reaching -65°F in some places).

 Boreal forests have poor, acidic soils and short growing seasons (only 130 days).

-Boreal wildlife species include caribou, woodpeckers, hawks, moose, bear, lynx, foxes, wolves, deer, hares, shrews, and bats — many of which must hibernate or migrate to survive.
+Boreal wildlife species include caribou, woodpeckers, hawks, moose, bear, lynx, foxes, wolves, deer, hares, shrews, and bats — many of which must hibernate or migrate during the coldest months to survive.

 Despite their incredible breadth, boreal forests are under threat from extensive deforestation.
 But from Quebec to Ontario, we’re working to restore Canada’s iconic boreal forests!

 As powerful and biodiverse as our world’s forests are, they are profoundly threatened by deforestation and degradation.
-We’re working around the world to restore and recover these vital ecosystems for generations to come.
+We are working around the world to restore and recover these vital ecosystems for generations to come.
 Want to join us?
-Plant a tree today!
+Plant trees today!